hacker41d4n/winboet/README.md

 choco install packages.config
 ```

-Then you accept all the packages to install.
+Then you can manually accept all the packages to install.
 You can also accept all the packages with this command.

 ```
 choco install packages.config -y